 Please follow the Spectator Guidelines regarding Memorial Stadium for the Friday and Saturday races.

 Unofficial wheeled vehicles (strollers, bikes, baby joggers, skates, skate boards, roller blades, hoverboards, segways, etc.) are not permitted on the course.
 Pets are also banned from the course.
+Strollers are allowed in the 5K, as long as the participant is walking.

 Outside of the Official Pace Team, pacers are not allowed on the course!
 Any runner who receives assistance from a pacer (either on foot or on bicycle) risks being disqualified by the race director.